 Yoga offers a number of benefits in addition to physical movement, most importantly yoga is meditation, it is about using this tool to bring stillness to the mind and reach a state of tranquillity.
 For many in western cultures' yoga is just physical exercise and even though many of us may start out doing yoga for the physical benefits it may with time become more than that.
 I have witnessed it to be an emotional and mental healer too in both myself and others.

-I was 12 years old, in a book shop, going through a pile of sale items and came across a Hatha yoga book which caught my attention.
+I was 12 years old, in a book shop, going through a pile of books and came across a Hatha yoga book which caught my attention.
 Without much convincing my mother bought me the book.
 I read through it from cover to cover and was fascinated by the exercises and the benefits it mentioned.
 I worked my way through the pages learning the various poses and sequences described.
 I found myself doing it every day and it is ever since then that I came to love it.
 Over the course of just a few weeks I had noticed how my reactions changed when provoked by other kids at school and that’s when I realized that yoga was in some way changing me from the inside.
-Honestly, schools should make yoga compulsory for all students, not only because of the mental, emotional and physical benefits, but also the philosophical teachings and discipline that come with it.

-Over the years I found myself regularly coming back to yoga, when I went through tough times in my teens, multiple immigration's, changing schools or jobs and all sorts of other life challenges.
-It became the one thing I consistently turned to for guidance during stressful events, for introspection, when going through difficult times and often turned to it when struggling to make decisions.
-It eventually opened up a more spiritual path for me, a way of finding a spiritual connection to the universe and a means to take time out to give thanks and be grateful for the good things in my life.
-I have found it to be the perfect tool for finding balance.
-It provides harmony between the physical, mental and emotional aspects of our bodies.
+Over the years I found myself regularly coming back to yoga, when I went through tough times in my teens, multiple immigration's, changing schools, jobs and all sorts of other life challenges.
+It became the one thing I consistently turned to for stress relief, guidance, for introspection and when struggling to make decisions.
+It opened up a more spiritual path for me, a way of finding a connection to something intangible and a means to take time out to give thanks and be grateful for the good things in life.
+I have found it to be the perfect tool for finding balance and re-centering as it aims to bring harmony between the physical, mental and emotional aspects of our bodies.